 11. Exercise of Award; Form of Consideration.
 Subject to the other provisions of this Plan, the Committee may, in its sole discretion, provide that an Award may not be exercised in whole or in part for any period or periods of time or beyond any date specified in the Award Agreement.
 Payment may be made by cash, check, or by broker assisted same day sale.
-The Option holder must also pay the Company, at the time of purchase, the amount of federal, state, and local withholding taxes required to be withheld by the Company.
+The Option holder must also pay the Company, at the time of purchase, the amount of federal, state, and local withholding taxes the Company is required to withhold.